About This Trip

 Day 1: Arrival

-Arrive to Espedeco Tree Farm (Inverness, Florida) any time after 4pm for dinner and orientation (including USFWS manatee orientation video).
+Arrive in Inverness, Florida.
 The closest airports are in Tampa and Orlando, just over an hour away.

 Day 2: Snorkeling with Manatees & Exploring the Farm

 Depart at 8:00 am for the boat harbor.
 Board a dedicated manatee viewing boat and spend the full morning snorkeling with and viewing manatees (with a personal tour guide/naturalist).
 Return to the tree farm at around 1pm for lunch.
 After lunch explore the conservation areas of the sustainable tree farm, followed by a seminar on manatee ecology/conservation.
 Possible dusk owl walk.